Azure/azure-quickstart-templates/401-sql-threat-detection-server-only/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy a SQL database server with Advanced Threat Protection enabled on the server.
+This template allows you to deploy an Azure SQL server with Threat Detection enabled.

 Threat Detection is part of the SQL Advanced Threat Protection (ATP) offering and provides a layer of security that responds to potential threats over SQL servers and databases.